eli6/TemperatureLogger/README.md

-#TheLEDBlinker
+#TheTestProject
-This is a project that blinks a LED from a raspberry pi.
+This is a project that connects a raspberry pi to github via ssh